-The season aligns with school terms 2 & 3.
+The season starts in early April and finishes in early September.
 The season calendar for all grades can be found on our website.
 No games are scheduled the middle week of the school holidays.

 Fixtures are found on the NRF website www.northernregionfootball.org.nz or NRF phone App (recommended).
 We also have links for each grade on our ECB website